Stena Scotia

-MS Stena Scotia is a freight ferry owned by Stena and operated by the ferry company Stena Line.
+Stena Scotia is a freight ferry owned by Stena and operated by the ferry company Stena Line.
 She operates on the route that links Heysham with Belfast.
 She was built in 1996 at the Miho Shipyards in Japan as the Maersk Exporter for Norfolkline.
 In 2010, she was renamed as the Scotia Seaways when DFDS Seaways acquired Norfolkline and took over all of its operations.
 Later that year, she was chartered to Stena Line where she was repainted and again renamed, this time as the Stena Scotia, and re-flagged to the Isle of Man.
 She has three sister ships, Stena Hibernia, Flandria Seaways and Anglia Seaways.
 She can only accommodate 12 passengers, but provides 1,692 lane-metres.

 Heysham-Belfast

-The ship crosses the Irish Sea in about 8 hours.
+The ship crosses the Irish Sea in about eight hours.